mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are there Public Records of Mediation Processes in Mississippi?

-Pursuant to Mississippi’s court-annexed mediation rules for civil litigation the states circuit, chancery and county courts are tasked with identifying cases suits for mediation, and encouraging this option where necessary.
+According to Mississippi’s court-annexed mediation rules for civil litigation the states circuit, chancery and county courts are tasked with identifying cases suits for mediation, and encouraging this option where necessary.
 However, while circuit, chancery and county courts may determine that a case is suited for mediation, any party may also apply to the courts to request the referral of a case to mediation.

 Mediations are held between the parties involved in a civil case as well as their respective attorneys.
 The forum requires an impartial person which is the mediator to facilitate communication between both parties to promote a settlement or reconciliation.
 However, mediators may not impose their own judgment on the case.
 Generally, any communication pertaining to mediation is deemed confidential and is not subject to disclosure.
 Given that these processes are confidential, no records are made and neither the parties nor the mediator will be required to testify details of the proceeding.
 However, where a court determines that the proceedings including details of the communications or materials are not entitled to the protective order of the court, then this information will be subject to disclosure.